 The initial battle was to find the right vendor and create the product line.
 We understand that as a startup, one doesn’t have enough resources for mass production, and that’s the reason Debsena and Sulagna started hunting for quality suppliers.
 Finding suppliers who are ready to cater to small quantities and withstand the continuous monitoring of quality was a bit tough job and consumed the most time.

 Both of them aims that GoPursu shall become the one-stop destination for unique fashion products.
-They plan to introduce a completely new range of contemporary jewellery, wigs and cocktail dresses in the coming months.
+They plan to introduce a completely new range of contemporary jewelry, wigs and cocktail dresses in the coming months.

 However, this sector is already flooded with numerous competitors of different scale.
 Some operate out of the home while others have a Giga production line.
 Despite the competition, all of them are catering to ethnic look and feel.
 GoPursu is different.